s0enke/aws-prober/README.md

 ### How much does it cost?

 aws-prober itself is free.
-It sets up some AWS resources, such as a CloudWatch dashboard, AWS Config Rules, and AWS Lambda functions.
-The current AWS free tier includes 3 free CloudWatch dashboards, and many AWS Lambda invocations.
-The installed AWS Config Rules incur a small fee, which is usually below one cent/$month.
+It sets up some AWS resources, such as a CloudWatch dashboard, Step Functions, and AWS Lambda functions.
+The current AWS free tier includes 3 free CloudWatch dashboards, and many Step Functions / AWS Lambda invocations.
+So aws-prober should run within the Free Tier for most AWS accounts.

 It's also safe to uninstall aws-prober after checking and fixing the AWS account.